Blahah/blahah.github.io/_posts/2014-03-01-publication-metrics-measure-privilege.md

 ---
 layout: post
-title: "How can we measure quality, not privelege?"
+title: "How can we measure quality, not privilege?"
 description: ""
 date: 2014-03-01 14:54
 author: Richard Smith